pdamicoORCL/pdamicoORCL/linuxInstall.md

      `tsm user-identity-store verify-user-mappings -v dev01`

-* You should get something like this:
+* You should see this:

 ```
       Distinguished Name: uid=Dev01,o=Users,dc=training,dc=com